yeonjuan/html-eslint/docs/rules/no-extra-spacing-attrs.md

 # no-extra-spacing-attrs

-This rule disallows extra spaces around attributes.
+This rule disallows extra spaces around attributes, and/or between the tag start and end

 ## How to use